noahweasley/SMD-Desktop/readme.md

 - Run `npm run build` to build for all supported platforms

-#### Installing the tools
+### Installing the tools

-In the development of S.M.D, a few VS Code extensions are used, namely:
+There are a few VS Code extensions used in the development of S.M.D namely:

+#### Recommended

 - Prettier formatter (esbenp.prettier-vscode)

+- Code Spell Checker (streetsidesoftware.code-spell-checker)

+- ES Lint (dbaeumer.vscode-eslint)

+#### Optional

-- Community Material Theme Darker High Contrast (I love this theme :grin:)
+- Community Material Theme Darker High Contrast (Equinusocio.vsc-community-material-theme)

-You need to install Prettier code formatter or install prettier as a Node JS dependency.
-I use the VS Code Extension, it's much more easier for me.
-Prettier is the default code formatter.

 ## Download

 - Most recent packages are available at Releases page: https://github.com/noahweasley/smd-desktop/releases

 - Product website is also available for easy download at: https://noahweasley.github.io/SMD-Desktop

 ## License